Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Blue Jays

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 63rd, his on-base percentage ranks 107th, and he is 32nd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 56th, his on-base percentage ranks 103rd, and he is 28th in the league in slugging.

-- He has hit a home run in 17.5% of his games this season, and 4.5% of his trips to the dish.
+- He has gone deep in 17.3% of his games this year, and 4.5% of his trips to the dish.

-- Gurriel has had at least one RBI in 40.0% of his games this season (32 of 80), with more than one RBI 13 times (16.3%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Gurriel has driven home a run in 32 games this season (39.5%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 28 of 80 games this year, and more than once 7 times.
+- He has scored a run in 29 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.